nm3224/HEAL/src/README.md

 ### ALL PYTHON CODE

 - `codes.py` - contains all keyterms/regular expressions used for labeling.
-Contains some terms pulled from RCDC--will need to import those files into a respective RCDC folder or change the location in argparse before running.
+Contains some terms pulled from RCDC.
+Make sure those files are contained in a respective RCDC folder.
+To pull excel file of existing term sets and ontologies being used, look inside folder `term_sets` and use function `read_excel`.
 - `preprocessing.py` - code to pre-process text; remove stop words, sentence filter, etc. current dataset files are saved in `cleaned_data` folder.
 Merges together pain + HEAL datasets, saves in  `cleaned_data` folder.
 Note this includes the code to create columns 'Combined Cleaned' for the text and 'Filtered Cleaned,' which utilizes the sentence wrapper searching for aim/objective centered words.
 Also prepares the dependent variable label columns for machine learning by converting science-type lists to individual labels of binary 1s/0s.
 - `text_utils.py` - contains various functions used in pre-processing, hyper-parameter tuning for the models, data visualizations, sentence wrapper, etc. Look at comments above each function for more details.
 - `key_term_search.py` - NLP, rule-based approaches to search for and count key terms to label.
 Label predictions saved to `predictions_NLP` under `results/'